openfabr/cdf/docs/user-guide/framework-spec.md

 The package metadata consist a pack of files covering all that has been mentioned above.
 It’s intended to be used by software tooling to understand the abstraction that a package makes available for project creators to use.
 The primary goal is making it a machine readable protocol so that software tooling can be developed to further aid project creators when using a selected package.

-An example of the files is show below,
+An example of the files is shown below,

 ![Package metadata files](../assets/cdf-package-definition-files.png)